twolfson/victorious-git/README.md

 - Play custom fanfare
 - Support for `git>=1.7` and `git>=2.0`

-// TODO: Enable Travis CI
-// TODO: Make sure we are testing git>=1.7 and git>=2.0

 // TODO: Define `play-victory.sh` to test out new sounds

 // TODO: Record screencast (or override "afplay" to say "MUSIC IS PLAYING" in GIF recording)